SribatschaMaharana/UFDR-Mounter/README.md

      or a short name like `test1` (which will be mounted inside the repo's `mnt/` folder).
    - **Windows**:
      Enter a valid **drive letter** (e.g., `M:` or `R:`) as the mount point.
+5. View success message on RescueBox.
+6. Navigate to the mount point and interact with the virtual filesystem (open files, open directories, read files).

 #### Registering